FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

 This first post will address issue 1. and future blog posts will discuss the other 4 points.
 At the end of this series, you should be able to confidently identify what problems can be framed as similarity, properties your problem requires, what algorithms satisfy your constraints, and how to properly measure that.
-This text may not be all encompassing and become outdated with time, however the underlying principle will not change.
+This post may not be all encompassing and become outdated with time, however the underlying principle will not change.
 You need to correctly identify your problem, it's requirements, what tools are appropriate, and ways of evaluating success.
-This text aims to provide a strong base for how to do this in the context of similarity.
+This post aims to provide a strong base for how to do this in the context of similarity.

 ## Defining Similarity